gonjure

 What you are witnessing

 A sync.Mutex is a wand of stirring.
-It exists in one of two states: held, or laid down on the bench.
-Lock() picks it up; if another goroutine already has it, the caller waits — patiently, indefinitely — until the wand is returned.
-Unlock() sets it back down, and the next waiter is woken to take it.
-Code between the two calls is the critical section: the one stretch of work that no two apprentices may perform at the same time.
+It exists in one of two states: held or laid down on the bench.
+Lock() picks it up, if another goroutine already has it then the caller waits patiently and indefinitely until the wand is returned.
+Unlock() sets it back down, available for the next waiter to take.
+It is a stretch of work that prohibits multiple apprentices from doing simultaneously.

-In the workshop above, the apprentices each carry a single reagent and queue up to drop it into the shared cauldron.
-With the mutex on, the wand is passed solemnly from hand to hand; every reagent goes in cleanly, in order, and the brew completes in a shower of stars.
-Turn the toggle off and watch the same apprentices lunge at once: ghost-wands proliferate, reagents collide in mid-air, and the cauldron belches purple smoke — a textbook race condition.
+In the workshop, the apprentices each carry a single reagent and queue up to drop it into the cauldron.
+With the mutex on, the wand is solemnly passed around to ensure each reagent goes in order so that the brew completes as a shower of stars.
+Turn the toggle off and watch the same apprentices lunge at once, causing reagents to collide in mid air.
+The cauldron belches purple smoke - a textbook race condition.

 Why a wizard cares

-Concurrent code that touches shared state without coordination doesn't merely risk the wrong answer — it risks a different wrong answer on every run, often only in production, often only under load.
-Go's race detector (go test -race, go run -race) can catch many such bugs, but the surest defence is to declare what you protect and protect it the same way every time.
-A Mutex is the smallest, sturdiest declaration there is.
+Concurrent code that touches shared state without coordination doesn't merely risk the wrong answer.
+It risks a different wrong answer on every run, often only in production and usually when under load.
+Go's race detector can catch many of these bugs but the surest defence is to declare what you protect and defend it the same way every time.
+A Mutex is the smallest yet strongest tool for this purpose.

 • Hold the wand only as long as you must.
 The critical section is the bit between Lock and Unlock.
-Anything not touching shared state should sit outside it — long sleeps, network calls, and other apprentices' work do not belong inside.
+Anything not touching shared state should sit outside it for example long sleeps, network calls, etc.

 • Reads as well as writes.
 If one goroutine writes a field and another reads it, both sides need the lock.
-For workloads that are overwhelmingly read-only, reach for sync.RWMutex — many readers, one writer.
+For workloads that are overwhelmingly read only, reach for sync.RWMutex.

 • Deadlock.
-Two goroutines, each holding one wand and waiting for the other, will wait forever.
+If two goroutines each hold the wand, forever awaiting for the other.
 Always acquire multiple locks in the same order, everywhere.

-• Unlocking an unlocked mutex panics.
-Match every Lock with exactly one Unlock, on every path.
+• Unlocking an unlocked mutex will panic.
+Match every Lock with one Unlock on every path.

-• Copying a Mutex after use is a silent disaster.
-The copy's state diverges from the original; one cauldron becomes two, and neither is what you wanted. go vet will warn you when it can spot this.
+• Copying a Mutex after use will result in disaster.
+The copy's state diverges from the original with one cauldron becoming two and neither is what you wanted.

 • A mutex is not a queue.
 Waiters are woken in an undefined order.
-If you need fairness or priority, you need more than a Mutex.
+It will not provide fairness or priority.

-• Holding the wand across a channel send or RPC is asking for trouble.
-The longer the critical section, the more your other apprentices stand idle — and the more likely a slow remote turns into a deadlock involving someone else's lock too.
+• Holding the wand across a channel send or rpc is asking for trouble.
+The longer the critical section, the more other apprentices stand idle increasing the chance that a slow remote spirals into deadlock.